PenguVin/jenkins-slack-bot-/README.md

 # Jenkins Slack Bot

-A Slack bot that integrates with Jenkins to list jobs, handle parameters, and extract Google Doc links from console output.
+A Slack bot that integrates with Jenkins to list jobs, handle parameters with smart UI elements, and extract meaningful results from console output.

 ## Setup Instructions